mikesive/slack-term/README.md

 Sshlack
 ---------
-Sshlack is a Slack integration written in NodeJS to run SSH commands on remote servers from Slack.
+Sshlack is a Slack integration used to run SSH commands on remote servers from Slack.

 #### Setup ####
 The following dependencies are required: